‘Dragon Ball Super’ Opinion: How Longtime Fans Are Ruining The Franchise

 — Maddy(マッディ） (@WashikulM) February 19, 2017

 During the Universe 6 saga, numerous fans were up in arms over the Omni-King’s design, with many stating that the deity appeared to have been drawn by a child.
-Nasty comments stating that even a 5-year-old child could design the god better riddled online forums, and many criticized Dragon Ball Super for introducing a character whose power level were just ridiculous.
+Nasty comments stating that even a 5-year-old child could design the god better riddled online forums, and many criticized Dragon Ball Super for introducing a character whose power level waas just ridiculous.

 The Future Trunks arc received no less backlash from longtime fans of the series.
 When Future Trunks began to fight alongside Goku and Vegeta against Super Saiyan Rose Black Goku and Zamasu, numerous fans were up in arms over the premise of the young fighter standing toe-to-toe with opponents that were far more powerful than him.
 When Future Trunks debuted the Super Saiyan Rage form, equally numerous DB fans mocked the series for doing away with any logical power levels that were mentioned in Dragon Ball Z.